| Title: | 'Python' Style String Functions |

 An optional string of characters to be removed from the end of each element.
 If NULL, whitespace is removed. |

-A character vector of the same length as string
+A character vector of the same length as string, with specified

 characters removed from the end of each element.